Currency:

 It is known for offering users the introduction of so-called heat maps into websites.

 As you can see in the image above, the areas marked in blue are sometimes clicked by users.
-Green and yellow are slightly more likely to be clicked on, while orange and red are the most.
+Green and yellow are slightly more likely to be clicked, while orange and red are the most likely.

-A heatmap shows the degree of interest in the relevant website elements in terms of click-through rate.
+The heat map shows the degree of interest in the relevant elements of the website in terms of clickability.

-It can be use, for example, to determine whether to leave this or that item in the main menu.
-Or whether users tend to click on some theoretically relevant button on the page.
+It can be used, for example, to determine whether to leave this or that item in the main menu.
+Or, whether users tend to use some theoretically relevant button on the page.

-Color scale should be used for more than just CTR.
-Hotjar also offers a feature to check to what point, more or less, users have scrolled down a particular subpage.
+The color scale should be used for more than just CTR.
+Hotjar also offers a feature to check to what point, more or less, users scroll to a certain subpage.

 This is extremely useful as it allows you to find a single inflection point on your site.

-The W3C CSS Validation Service lets you check if a validator considers your CSS to be valid.
+The W3C CSS Validation Service allows you to check if the validator considers your CSS to be correct.

-However, it's worth noting that web design manipulation has gone this way these days far, many of the instructions in CSS apply, for example, to a specific browser.
+However, it's worth noting that web design manipulation these days has gone so far that many of the instructions in CSS apply, for example, to a specific browser.
 In this case, they are not universal, so testers can "scatter" errors in a similar situation.

 Therefore, all warnings must be analyzed individually.
 Most of them will probably be 100% correct, but it may be that some of them are better left untouched.